Numenization/idte-registration/README.md

 # How to open up the development preview server

-1. To view your work as you are working, simply run this command:
+1. To view your work as you are working, run the integrated Tomcat server for spring with:
+   `./mvnw spring-boot:run`
+1. When you make changes to the backend, Spring will automatically reload
+1. When you make changes to the frontend, you will need to rebuild it with:
-   `npm run build-server`
+   `npm run build`

 # How to create a new webpage